tomato42/tls13-spec/draft-ietf-tls-tls13.md

-The server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the key agreement.
-The server can now compute the shared secret (the premaster secret).
-At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the premaster secret (via the "handshake master secret").
-The remainder of the server's
-handshake messages will be encrypted using that key.
+The server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the ephemeral key agreement.
+The server can now compute a shared secret (the ephemeral secret).
+At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the ephemeral secret.
+The remainder of the server's handshake messages will be encrypted using that key.

-Following these messages, the server will send an EncryptedExtensions message which contains a response to any client's extensions which are not necessary to establish the Cipher Suite.
+Following these messages, the server will send an EncryptedExtensions message which contains a response to any client extensions which are not necessary to establish the Cipher Suite.
 The server will then send its certificate in a Certificate message if it is to be authenticated.
 The server may optionally request a certificate from the client by sending a CertificateRequest message at this point.
+If the server is authenticated by a certificate, it will then send a ServerParameters message to provide its semi-static key pair.
+This semi-static key pair is combined with the client's ephemeral key to form a static secret which is transitively bound to the server's certificate.
-Finally, if the server is authenticated, it will send a CertificateVerify message which provides a signature over the entire handshake up to this point.
-This serves both to authenticate the server and to establish the integrity of the negotiation.
-Finally, the server sends a Finished message which includes an integrity check over the handshake keyed by the shared secret and demonstrates that the server and client have agreed upon the same keys.
+Finally, the server sends a Finished message which includes an integrity check over the handshake keyed by the static secret; the Finised message demonstrates that the server and client have agreed upon the same keys and that the server's ephemeral key is bound to its authenticated semi-static key pair.

 [[TODO: If the server is not requesting client authentication, it MAY start sending application data following the Finished, though the server has no way of knowing who will be receiving the data.
 Add this.]]

-Once the client receives the ServerKeyShare, it can also compute the premaster secret and decrypt the server's remaining handshake messages.
+Once the client receives the ServerKeyShare, it can also compute the ephmemeral secret and decrypt the server's remaining handshake messages.
-The client generates its own sending keys based on the premaster secret and will encrypt the remainder of its handshake messages using those keys and the newly established cipher suite.
+The client generates its own sending keys based on the ephemeral secret and will encrypt the remainder of its handshake messages using those keys and the newly established cipher suite.
 If the server has sent a CertificateRequest message, the client MUST send the Certificate message, though it may contain zero certificates.
 If the client has sent a certificate, a digitally-signed CertificateVerify message is sent to explicitly verify possession of the private key in the certificate.
-Finally, the client sends the Finished message.
+Finally, the client sends its own Finished message.

-At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a new set of keys derived from both the premaster secret and the handshake transcript (see {{I-D.ietf-tls-session-hash}}
-for the security rationale for this.)
+At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a new set of keys derived from both the ephemeral and static secrets and the handshake transcript (see {{I-D.ietf-tls-session-hash}} for the security rationale for this.)

 Application data MUST NOT be sent prior to the Finished message.
 [[TODO: can we make this clearer and more clearly match the text above